basarat/algorithms/src/binarySearch/README.md

 # Binary Search Algorithm
 > Binary search is a very fundamental algorithm in Computer Science.
 It power BST (binary search trees) which for the basis of modern databases and immutable data structures.
+Binary search works very much the way humans intutively search for a name in a yellow pages directory (if you have ever seen one) or the dictionary.

-In this lesson we look at the core Binary Search Algorithm describing the problem it solves.
+> In this lesson we look at the core Binary Search Algorithm describing the problem it solves.

 * We start of by writing a function that takes an array of numbers and an element we have to find.
 * The function should return the index of the element if its found.